 If you’re thinking, “Well even if they’re not polarized, they’re better than nothing, right?
 Wrong.

 Wearing sunglasses that do not have polarized lenses will actually have the opposite effect, and may cause more damage to your eyes than wearing no sunglasses at all.
 This is because the dark tint of the lenses causes your pupils to dilate, which actually increases UV absorption.
 While it may feel more comfortable on your eyes to darken out the sun, it’s actually more damaging to your eyes and can even cause macular degeneration which leads to cataracts and loss of vision.

 Have you ever turned on the lights in the bathroom at night and seen your eyes in the mirror?
 Your pupils will appear larger than normal.
 Within a few seconds of the light being on, they return to normal size.
 If you haven’t tried it, give it a shot.
 It’s pretty cool.
 This is your body’s way of trying to help you see better in the dark.
 The pupils dilate to allow more light in and improve your night vision.
+Night vision could be important for a lot of people, including avid campers and hunters, as well as people who enjoy spending time in the dark outdoors.
+Being able to have access to a night vision goggle that works effectively could help you to spot objects or animals in the dark that may be hard to see by the naked eye; making your experience truly memorable.
+It’s amazing what different lenses can do to your vision.
 Now, what does this mean when you’re outside on a sunny day wearing shades that aren’t polarized?
 Your eyes think that it’s nighttime, and your pupils dilate to help you see better in the dark.
 That’s when the sun’s damaging rays come pouring in.
 So the next time you’re looking for a new pair of sunglasses, make sure they come equipped with UV400 lenses.
 You’ll thank yourself later.